Top TV - your recommendations

 One Billion Rising began as a call to action based on the staggering statistic above.
 Initiated by playwright Eve Ensler, creator of the Vagina Monologues, it is a call to men and women to refuse to accept violence against women as inevitable or a fact of life.
 It is also an act of solidarity, demonstrating to women their shared struggle, whoever they are, whatever language they speak.

-On February 14, 2013, V-Day’s 15th anniversary, we’re urging gransnetters to join activists, writers, thinkers, celebrities and other public figures (everyone from Robert Redford to Stella Creasy are showing their support), to join this campaign in defiance of the injustices women suffer.
+On February 14, 2014, we’re urging gransnetters to join activists, writers, thinkers, celebrities and other public figures (everyone from Robert Redford to Stella Creasy have shown their support), to join this campaign in defiance of the injustices women suffer.

 One Billion Rising is urging people to take the opportunity on the 14th February to step away from their everyday lives and show their support by marching, dancing, protesting in a collective show of strength.